March 25, 20200 mins read

 Open source security is our passion here at Snyk.
 Every year starting in 2017, Snyk has produced our annual State of Open Source Security report.
-In this report, we analyze the trends in open source security and how organizations are managing security vulnerabilities in their open source software and cloud native technologies.
-As part of our research we turn to the community to share their perspectives through our State of Open Source Security survey.
-We’ve recently launched the 2020 survey and we want to hear from you!!
+In this report, we analyze current trends in open source security and how organizations are managing vulnerabilities in their open source software and cloud native technologies.
+As part of our research, we turn to the community to share their perspectives through our State of Open Source Security survey.
+We've recently launched the 2020 survey and we want to hear from you!!

 Your responses to this survey help us better understand the challenges our community faces and guides our research.
 Coupled with data we gather and analyze from our platforms and those of our partners, we will once again release this free report to the community.
 This year we’re expanding our focus to get even greater detail in terms of cloud native technologies such as containers, orchestration tools, and infrastructure as code.